 - Threaten the employee.

-Nearly any illegal action taken against an employee because he or she needs to be a part of a jury or has been subpoenaed as a witness in a case is protected.
+Nearly any illegal action taken against an employee because he or she needs to serve on a jury or has been subpoenaed as a witness in a case is protected.

-Note that employers face a misdemeanor charge for not giving employees leave to serve as a juror.
+Note that employers face a misdemeanor charge for failing to grant employees leave to serve as jurors.

-California law does not require that employers pay their employees during leave for jury duty or subpoena to a court proceeding.
-Unless there is some form of leave policy or contractual agreement otherwise in the employee handbook, the employer does not have to pay for that time off, even though the employer must allow it without punishment.
+California law does not require employers to pay employees during leave for jury duty or for a subpoena to a court proceeding.
+Unless there is a leave policy or contractual agreement to the contrary in the employee handbook, the employer does not have to pay for that time off, even though the employer must allow it without punishment.

 How does the law affect non-exempt employees?

-A non-exempt employee is an employee who is entitled to 1.5 times pay for overtime, and can be paid hourly or by salary in any field of employment.
-Under California law, non-exempt employees are not entitled to pay for any hours missed as a result of leave.
+A non-exempt employee is entitled to 1.5 times their pay for overtime and can be paid hourly or by salary in any field of employment.
+Under California law, non-exempt employees are not entitled to pay for any hours missed due to leave.

-Certain exceptions exist to this general rule.
-Union employees may be entitled to compensation during leave as part of their contract.
-This is a negotiated part of the union agreement and not protection that all employees are granted.
-If you are unsure if your contract guarantees you pay during leave, you can speak to your employment law attorney for help.
+Specific exceptions to this general rule exist.
+Union employees may be entitled to compensation during leave under their contract.
+This is a negotiated part of the union agreement, not a protection granted to all employees.
+If you are unsure whether your contract guarantees you will be paid during leave, you can speak to your employment law attorney for help.

 How does the law affect exempt employees?

-Exempt employees are those who are paid at least $844 per week and are of a certain kind of position, such as:
+Exempt employees are those who are paid at least $684 per week and are in a certain kind of position, such as:

 - Administrative;